Information sharing instruments

 Information Matching Agreements (IMAs)

-An Information Matching Agreement (IMA) is an agreement created under Part 10 of the Privacy Act.
+An Information Matching Agreement (IMA) was an agreement created under Part 10 of the Privacy Act 1993.
 Information matching involves the comparison of 1 set of records with another, generally to find records in both sets of data that relate to the same person.
-An IMA can only be created in accordance with an enabling legislative provision.
+An IMA was only able to be created in accordance with an enabling legislative provision.

 Another example is the Electoral Commission, which matches the list of people obtaining a driver licence with the electoral roll to identify people who are eligible to vote but haven’t enrolled to invite them to enrol or update their details.